Ares2k/UniSocial/README.md

 # UniSocial
-A social web application which helps university students connect via common interests/hobbies and features an integrated chat.
+A social web application which helps university students connect via mutual interests/hobbies and features an integrated chat.